jeffstieler/atlas-help/guides/vagrant-box-create-and-distribute.html.md

 1. Follow the instructions for creating a box that are shown.
-You'll need to create a box, create a version for that box, add a provider to that box, and finally relase the box for use.
+You'll need to create a box, create a version for that box, add a provider to that box, and finally release the box for use.
    Follow the forms and they'll guide you through it.
 Every box on Atlas must have the box file itself, a version, and at least one provider.